Nkosana-263/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 nkosana@ubuntu:~/0x04$
 ```

 ## Task 4.

-I believe in numbers and signs
+> "I believe in numbers and signs" - Vikram Chatwal

 [`4-print_most_numbers.c`](4-print_most_numbers.c)
 Prints the numbers, from `0` to `9` excluding `2` and `4`, followed by a new line.